-RMAC shall meet at least once a year prior to April 1 to consider any priorities received during the call for priorities.
+RMAC shall meet a minimum of four times annually.
 Additional meetings may be held as needed.
 Meetings shall be called at the request of the Chairperson, or in their absence, by the vice Chairperson.
 The meetings of RMAC shall be duly noticed and open to the public in compliance with the Bagley-Keene Open Meeting Act.